-As of October 2010, it is mandatory for all first-time Coastal Bend College students to complete a free, 4-hour, Texas Success Initiative (TSI) Developmental Education Program (DEP) preparation session before they are eligible to take the ACCUPLACER exam.
+As of October 2010, it is mandatory for all first-time Coastal Bend College students to complete a free, 4-hour, Texas Success Initiative (TSI) preparation session before they are eligible to take the TSI Assessment exam.
 This gives prospective students opportunities to refresh themselves in reading, writing, and math before taking the exam.
-For more information, call the Testing Department at (361) 354-2244 or go to www.coastalbend.edu/lac/tsi_dep/.
+For more information, call the Testing Department at (361) 354-2244 or go to www.coastalbend.edu/per/.